ansible-community/molecule-hetznercloud/README.md

 $ cd myrolename && molecule test
 ```

-To ease initial debugging for getting thing started, also expose the following
+To ease initial debugging for getting things started, also expose the following
 environment variables.

 ```bash